kjafshar/kjafshar.github.io/index.md

 ## About

 My name is Kamron John Afshar and I am a growing data scientist.
-I've recently complete my masters from the University of San Francisco and am seeking employment in the Data Science and Analytics fields.
+I've recently complete my Masters of Science in Data Science from the University of San Francisco and am seeking employment in the Data Science and Analytics fields.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Resume